silicondsp/mimo-ofdm-release/README.md

 <BR>
 <div id="introduction">
 <h2>Introduction</h2>
-<p style="margin-left:1em;">Silicon DSP Corporation has developed all the C code for a full implementation of a multiple MIMO OFDM Block Diagram Modeling and Simulation  for both Open Loop and Cose Loop MIMO OFDM systems..
+<p style="margin-left:1em;">Silicon DSP Corporation has developed all the C code for a full implementation of a multiple MIMO OFDM Block Diagram Modeling and Simulation Systems  for both Open Loop and Closed Loop MIMO OFDM systems.
 The modular architecture uses individual blocks (written in C)  for the implementation of the various stages in modulation and demodulation.
 Subroutines ( C code) are also supplied with Include files shared between blocks and subroutines.
 See the Block Diagram of a full system <a href="#mimo-ofdm">here</a>.